diasfusuy/AWS-UDEMY-/6-InstanceStorage/README.md

 Key Takeaway:
 - Creating and using AMIs lets you replicate fully configured EC2 environments quickly and efficiently—making deployments faster and more consistent.

+## Elastic File System (EFS) Overview

+1. Introduction to EFS

+- EFS is a managed network file system (NFS) in AWS.
+- It can be mounted on hundreds of Linux EC2 instances at the same time, making it a shared storage solution.
+- It works across multiple Availability Zones (AZs) and is highly available, scalable, but more expensive than EBS.
+- You pay only what whay you use, without capacity planning.

+2. EFS vs EBS
+- EBS: Attached to one EC2 intance in on AZ at a time.
+To move date, you must create a snapshot and restore in another AZ.
+- EFS: Acts as a shared file system accessble from many EC2 instances across AZs, showing the same files to all instances that mount it.

+3. EFS Storage Classes
+- EFS Standard: For frequently accessed files.
+- EFS Infrequent Access (EFS-IA): For files not used often — up to 92% cheaper.
+- Files automatically move between Standard and EFS-IA based on how recently they were accessed, using lifecycle policies.
+- This cost optimization is automatic and transparent to applications.